vmware-tanzu/community-edition/docs/site/content/docs/latest/local-path-storage-config.md

 and is not intended to dynamically change hosts.
 Therefore, a PVC can _only_ be used by the node that creates it.
 This can lead to unintended data loss when scaling or when pods roll from one node to another.
-Further, it can make scheduling difficult since applications are "tied" to the node that creates it's PV.
+This can make scheduling difficult since applications are "tied" to the node that creates it's PV.

-Further, local-path-storage does _not_ enforce capacity limitations and may possibly overwhelm the local node's disc capacity.
+Furthermore, local-path-storage does _not_ enforce capacity limitations and may possibly overwhelm the local node's disc capacity.

-See the [Local Path Storage Provisioner readme](https://github.com/rancher/local-path-provisioner) for further onfiguration options.
+See the [Local Path Storage Provisioner readme](https://github.com/rancher/local-path-provisioner) for further configuration options.

 ## Configuration